mcibique/linq-for-js/README.md

 # linq-for-js
-LINQ to JS port using ESnext iterators and generators.
+LINQ to JS port using ESnext iteration protocol and generators.

 # Performance
 Just like in LINQ, the iterable chain is not performing any operation until the iteration is executed, which allows you to build up the chain: